ensemblist/the-ensemblist.uk/_posts/2025-05-14-brief-summer.md

 ---

-In a moment of release
+In a moment of release,

-I sit in the sun and soak up the rays
+I sit in the sun and soak up the rays,

-At that moment I feel content
+At that moment I feel content,

-Free like the planes floating above
+Free like the planes floating above,

-It’s a momentary lapse and it doesn’t last
+It’s a momentary lapse and it doesn’t last,

-It didn’t last
+It didn’t last,

 Darkness cometh.